20 best travel accessories 2024

 From travel essentials that maximise your suitcase space to items that will help you sleep on your next flight, there are some great accessories on the market to improve your trip.

-Whether you're preparing for your own next adventure or are searching for the perfect gift for the travel lover in your life, our tried-and-tested list below will help.
+Whether you're preparing for your next adventure or searching for a gift for the travel lover in your life, our tried-and-tested list below will help.

 What to take on holiday